-Algorithm \ref{alg:exectime} has two key generic components that allow it to serve as a reasonable proxy or digital twin for a real-life scheduler, executed on real-life hardware.
-First, the distribution $P(\langle t_{out}, a \rangle | S, t_{in})$ governs the ``next completed task.''
+Algorithm \ref{alg:exectime} has two key generic components that allow it to serve as a reasonable proxy, or digital twin, for a real-life scheduler executed on real-life hardware.
+First, the distribution $P(\langle t_{out}, a \rangle \mid S, t_{in})$ governs the ``next completed task.''
 Given a schedule $S$ and a current time $t_{in}$, $P$ is a joint distribution over the next task to complete and the time $t_{out}$ at which this task completes.
 Second, the function \texttt{ChooseTask} encapsulates the underlying scheduling algorithm that is implemented by the WC system.
-It may choose any \emph{task} from \emph{tasks}.
+It may choose any \emph{task} from a set of \emph{tasks}.
 As described, it may operate depth-first (seeking to probe deeply into $\mathcal{G}$), breadth-first, or may employ any other applicable strategy.

-In practice, Algorithm \ref{alg:exectime} is implemented by either (a) a simulator where the distribution $P(\langle t_{out}, a \rangle | S, t_{in})$ is realized by a model that takes into account factors such as the number of floating operations in the underlying operation (in the case of an operation such as a tensor contraction) or the number of bytes to be transferred (in the case of a GPU-to-GPU transfer), or (b) by actually deploying the assignment $A$ in a real-life work-conserving system, and observing the running time.
-We use option (a) in Stage II of \textsc{Doppler}, and (b) in Stage III of \textsc{Doppler} (see Section \ref{cost-effective-training}).
+In practice, Algorithm \ref{alg:exectime} is implemented by either (a) a simulator, where the distribution $P(\langle t_{out}, a \rangle \mid S, t_{in})$ is realized by a model that takes into account factors such as the number of floating-point operations in the underlying operation (e.g., CUDA kernel executions) or the number of bytes to be transferred (in the case of GPU-to-GPU communication), thereby simulating the event-driven behavior of a real system, or (b) deploying the assignment $A$ in a real-world WC system and observing the runtime.
+We use option (a) in Stage II of \textsc{Doppler} and option (b) in Stage III of \textsc{Doppler} (see details in Section \ref{cost-effective-training}).